stelcodes/nuzzle/README.md

 - `:content`: A path to a file that contains markup.
 Nuzzle decided what kind of markup it is based on the filename suffix.
 Supported filetypes are HTML (`.html`) and Markdown (`.md`, `.markdown`).
 - `:tags`: A vector of keywords where each keyword is a tag name.
 - `:draft?`: A boolean indicating whether this webpage is a draft or not.
-- `:rss`: A boolean indicating whether the webpage should be included in the optional RSS feed.
+- `:rss?`: A boolean indicating whether the webpage should be included in the optional RSS feed.

 ## How Nuzzle Transforms the Site Data
 You can think of Nuzzle's core functionality as a data pipeline.
 Nuzzle takes your site data, applies some transformations, and then sends each webpage map to your webpage rendering function.